tsoj/ecs_prototype/README.md

 ##### Destroy an entity:
     a.removeEntity();

-This will also automatically destroy all components that were assigned to this entity.
+This will also automatically destroy all components that have been assigned to this entity.

 ##### Assign a component to an entity:
     struct Position